donejs/donejs/tutorials/getstarted/testing.md

 Open `cookbook/qunit.html`.
 You should see something like:

-@image jmvc/images/test_cookbook_example.png
+@image site/images/test_cookbook_example.png

 We'll see how this works in a second.
 First, lets run the unit tests in Envjs.

-### Run Unit Tests in Envjs
+### Run Unit Tests with Selenium

-Envjs is a JavaScript-based browser for Rhino.
-FuncUnit can run your tests in this simulated environment.
+Selenium automates browsers.
+FuncUnit can run your tests in this environment.

 In a command window type:

-@codestart
-> js funcunit/run envjs cookbook/qunit.html
+    > js funcunit/open/selenium cookbook/qunit.html
-@codeend

 This runs qunit.html in a simulated browser environment.
 The output should look like:

 <img src='http://wiki.javascriptmvc.com/wiki/images/2/24/Qunit-envjs.png' width='500px'>